CarloLepelaars/linreg/README.md

 # linreg
-Linear Regression from scratch in Python.
+Two different Linear Regression algorithms from scratch in Python.

 Features two approaches:
 1. Iteratively optimize the line of best fit and approximate the regression coefficent (m) and y-intercept (b).

 2. Minimize the MSE (Mean Squared Error) through a formula and solve for the regression coefficent (m) and y-intercept (b).
 This approach is elegant and precise, but does not work well with large datasets.
 Other methods like gradient descent will be much more efficient on large datasets.

-Formula:
+Formula for approach:
 ![](https://github.com/CarloLepelaars/linreg/blob/master/linreg_MSE_formula.png)